WildChild83/BlastForth/README.md

 Note the presence of a space between `."` and `Hello`, and between `again` and `;`.
 These spaces are mandatory.
 Also notice there *isn't* a space within ":entry".
 This is also mandatory and will be explained shortly.

-- Open a terminal in your Project folder and enter the following command:
+Now open a terminal in your Project folder and enter the following command:

 `gforth main.fs`